pasangsherpa/stack-adt/README.md

 #### .push(element)

-Adds one element to the top of the stack.
+Adds one element to the top of the stack and returns the new size of the stack.

 ##### element